BrandonFlorian/PixieJarsNFT-API/README.md

 ### Using the subgraph

 The subgraph was previously located in the Graph Explorer at [https://thegraph.com/hosted-service/subgraph/brandonflorian/pixiejarsnftapi](https://thegraph.com/hosted-service/subgraph/brandonflorian/pixiejarsnftapi) but has been inactive for some time.

+If you have a use for this and would like it reactivated, feel free to contact me.

-You can use it in your app by accessing this API endpoint:
+You could use it in your app by accessing this API endpoint:

 ```markdown
 https://api.thegraph.com/subgraphs/name/brandonflorian/pixiejarsnftapi